acampove/rx_run3/README.md

 make_run3_yaml
 ```

-These samples can be fed to the c++ code with:
+## Post AP samples

+In order to feed these samples in the C++ code one needs:

 - Text files with lists of LFNs
 - YAML file with information on how the LFNs are associated to different